 Know What Your Kids Are Doing Online

 Another important anti bullying tips is to monitor your child’s online interactions.
 There is such a wide world and the online internet can be full of predators if your child is unsuspecting.
 Make sure you know what apps they are using and have had a conversation about online safety and rules.
-Make sure they know they can come to you with any questions.
+The rise of social media seems to make many more comfortable saying vicious things they might not say in person.
+This digital abuse is even worse as the victim sees that many will turn a blind eye.
+Make sure they know they can come to you with any questions or concerns.

 “Talk with your kids about cyberbullying and other online issues regularly.
 Know the sites your kids visit and their online activities.
 Ask where they’re going, what they’re doing, and who they’re doing it with.
 Tell your kids that as a responsible parent you may review their online communications if you think there is reason for concern.
 Installing parental control filtering software or monitoring programs are one option for monitoring your child’s online behavior, but do not rely solely on these tools.”-stopbullying.gov